sungwill/Datacamp-Chapter-5/chapter3.md

 However, the receipt doesn't display the total price of all the pizzas + toppings, so you will have to help Angela determine the total price she has to pay.

+- Add all the prices in pizzaList into sum using loop(s).
-- For maximum efficiency, Angela wants you to only use "for loops".
+- For maximum efficiency, Angela wants you to only use "for loop".

 *** =hint
 To cover all the elements in pizzaList,